ongov/ontario-design-system/packages/ontario-design-system-global-styles/README.md

 Global Style Package
 ---------------------

- * Introduction
+ 1. Introduction
- * Architecture
+ 2. Architecture
- * Naming convention
+ 3. Naming convention
- * Configuration
+ 4. Configuration

-### Introduction
+## Introduction

 This is a repository for the global styles package that is required to use the Ontario Design System components.
 It will include all of the global styles that are used for more generic elements and layouts.

-### Artchitecture
+## Artchitecture

-For this package, we are using Harry Roberts' Inverted Triangle CSS (ITCSS) method of organizing code.
+For this package, we are using Harry Roberts' Inverted Triangle CSS (ITCSS) method of organizing code (read more here: https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).
 The inverted triangle organizes code along three axes:

 - Generic to explicit
 - Low specificity to high specificity